vgaldi/fw-lab/content/authors/mbedra/_index.md

 His research focuses on microstrip antennas and their applications, particularly metamaterials effect and complex-structure resonances.
 He co-authored three international publications in 2024.

-During October-November 2024, he visited the Fields & Waves Lab for a research internship.
+During October-November 2024 and November-December 2025, he visited the Fields & Waves Lab for a research internship.